simonbreton/Capstone-project/README.md

-## ETL Process
+## ELT Process
 ---

+### Extract

+Data are extracted from Socrata API and loaded into Google Cloud Storage bucket as csv file. all the data are stored into a root folder named "data".
+Inside this folder data are loaded following the folder structure Year / Month / Day.
+In the day folder each data per pagination (API call)

-### Extract & Load
+### Load

-Data are extracted from Socrate API and loaded into storage bucket
+Raw data are loading into a staging environement.
+The staging table is flexible allowing any data schema change and update.
+A surrogate key is added.

 ### Transform

-Data are trasnformed and inserted into BigQuery following Star schema
+Data from raw table are selected to fit a common schema in a production environement.
+Geopoint data and locationID are transformed to bourough to fit common language.

 ## How to
 ---